Research

 in collaboration with Ilze Kivleniece and Sérgio Lazzarini.

-KEYWORDS: Water shortages, droughts, public vs. private governance, instrumental variable model.
+KEYWORDS: Water scarcity, droughts, comparative governance, instrumental variable model.

 in collaboration with Laura Derksen and Anita McGahan.